ozrevulsion/AngularWorkshop/README.md

   Within our success function we've placed the emit that we used to have except we've exchanged the hardcoded payload with the payload returned by the Get request.

 ## Stage 8
-### What have now
+### What we have

-We now have an application that interacts with it's back end to retreive result and serve these result to the appropriate front end module to display the results to the user.
+We now have an application that interacts with it's back end to retrieve result and serve these result to the appropriate front end module to display the results to the user.
 The next section should be fairly familiar although with a few minor additions.
 Here we will be turning the get all input functionality into a module.
 This will serve little purpose other than to modularise this search method.
 This won't appear to add value to the app immediately but once we start introducing new functions to the app it will soon become apparent why I have opted for this modular approach to input methods.

 ### What to do to get to Stage 9